12.

 additional background knowledge was required in order to understand this paragraph

 that I prepared the following slide show on decibels.
-Now, without the paragraph
+Now, without these paragraphs

-as a reminder, it might be easy to forget about decibels completely.
+as a reminder, it might be easy to forget about decibels entirely.
 But they

 are very important in understanding acoustics, including acoustic phonetics.